sara-javadzadeh/ViFi/README.md

 echo export PYTHONPATH=/path/to/ViFi:/path/to/ViFi/src:$PYTHONPATH >> ~/.bashrc
 ```
 5. Download the data repositories:
 While we include some annotations, we are unable to host some large files in the git repository.
 These may be downloaded from https://drive.google.com/file/d/1il10KUxJ5Q5JvR5pHJB4GUMBlBPgTjrj/view?usp=sharing.
 Thanks to Peter Ulz and Shiting Li for noticing incorrect link earlier.
 ```
 tar -zxvf data_repo.tar.gz
+echo "GRCh38" > ./data_repo/reference.txt
 echo export AA_DATA_REPO=$PWD/data_repo >> ~/.bashrc
 source ~/.bashrc
 ```